Seyadashaer/BookiWise/README.md

-The Online Book Store is a web application built using the Django framework.
-It allows users to search and purchase books by category and title.
-Customers can create an account for easy checkout and admin can manage books, categories, orders, and user accounts.
-This centralized platform aims to provide convenience and a better user experience for customers looking to purchase books online.
+The Online Book Store is an interactive and user-friendly web application built using the Django framework, which offers a wide range of features for customers looking to purchase books online.
+Users can browse and search for books by category and title, put items in their cart or wishlist, leave reviews, and even send messages to the admin for any issues.
+The homepage features sections for featured books, recent books, and more.
+The administrator can also manage books, categories, orders, including adding, removing, and updating book details and prices, making it a centralized platform for all book-related needs.

 <br>